WHO Team Dismisses Theory That Coronavirus Escaped From Wuhan Lab As ‘Unlikely’ Following Investigation

 He suggested that it was much more likely that the virus had spread from a bat to another animal before being found in humans, but further research would be required before that theory could be confirmed.
 He acknowledged that the early understanding of the virus had not been changed dramatically by the research, which was closely observed by the Chinese government, but said it allowed the team to “add details to that story.”

-A leak at the Wuhan Institute of Virology has been previously accused of being the source of the original outbreak due to its research and collection of many virus samples.
-The team of experts now considered that theory as improbable and it will no longer be pursued for investigation.
+A leak at the Wuhan Institute of Virology had been previously accused of being the source of the original outbreak due to its research and collection of many virus samples.
+The team of experts now consider that theory as improbable and it will no longer be pursued for investigation.
 China has long rejected the claim, as a team of scientists from the country worked alongside the WHO to investigate other explanations of how the virus entered humans and killed 2.3 million people worldwide.

 Current theories suggest that the virus was transmitted by an animal such as a pangolin or bamboo rat, with potential direct transmission from bats to humans or through frozen food products.
 The team of experts from 10 countries visited the Huanan Seafood Market, the site of one of the earliest coronavirus clusters.
 The team identified the traders, suppliers and farms connected to the market.
 The head of the Chinese faction of the investigation team, Liang Wannian, pointed out that the virus may have originated elsewhere as it was found in other areas of the city.